Is DaedalMap open source?

 Use hosted if you want the fastest path in: open the app, start querying, no setup.
 It is the right default for demos, shared team access, and maintained convenience.

 The engine is the same either way.
 The difference is delivery, trust assumptions, and performance.
-See self-host to get started.
+See install it yourself to get started.

 Is the hosted app the same as local use?